OC Transpo digs into reserves, weighs layoffs to fill $50M hole | CBC News

 OC Transpo expects to hold back about $5 million in payments to Rideau Transit Group for LRT maintenance next year.

-That follows even bigger savings this year, as a result of the three week shutdown this summer.
+That follows even bigger savings this year because of the three-week shutdown this summer.

 Amilcar had previously revealed that OC Transpo withheld one month of payments since the service wasn't being delivered at all.
 On Tuesday, she revealed that she's now held back payments for both July and August.

-She said that will mean somewhere between $8 million and $10 million in savings.
-That money went partly to replacement bus service along the LRT route, while some is still going to a shuttle running to Blair Station to downtown.
+She said that will mean somewhere between $8 to $10 million in savings.
+That money went partly to replacement bus service along the LRT route and some is still going to a shuttle running to Blair station to downtown.